-It is arrogant of recovery programs to lump us into a single niche.
-Stereotyping is what people do when they are not interested in getting to know the individual.
-Judging by public opinion, a person with a Malfunction would be stereotyped as an unpredictable, potentially violent, and undesirable individual―a claim supported by the stigma triad of ignorance, prejudice, and discrimination.
-We are unique individuals with unique personalities who happen to be impacted by a disorder.
+It is myopic of recovery programs to lump us into a single niche.
+Stereotyping is what people do in lieu of getting to know the individual.
+Judging by public opinion, a person with a psychological dysfunction is unpredictable, potentially violent, and undesirable individual―a claim supported by the stigma triad of ignorance, prejudice, and discrimination.